-Notes: Rose is still a recent travelling companions.
+Notes: Rose is still a recent travelling companion.

 The Doctor takes Martha back to the Globe Theatre, 1599 and they watch a performance of Love's Labours Lost.
 At the end of the play Shakespeare appears onstage and announces that the sequel - Love's Labours Won - will be performed for the first time the following night.
 Intrigued by the fact that Love's Labours Lost was one of Shakespeare's lost plays, the Doctor decides to hang around and meet Shakespeare.

 They stay at the same inn as Shakespeare, and discover that creatures looking like stereotypical witches are killiing people in inexplicable ways.
 The Doctor identifies them as Carrionites – ancient beings who use psychic technology or magic, which is based on words.
 They have written the final page of Love's Labours Won, and intend to use its performance to release the entire Carrionite race from eternal imprisonment.
 The Doctor is too late to stop their release, but he and Martha help Shakespeare utter the words to re-imprison them.